eamejiastanford/aa241x_mission/README.md

 </include>
 ```

+**Note:** the launch file arguments can also be specified with the `<include>` tag as shown above with the `mission_index` argument being specified to a given value.

 ### Communicating with PX4 ###

 This package contains 2 helper launch files for connection to PX4 with both the Pixhawk 4 hardware and the Gazebo software-in-the-loop simulation.
 The details on using and including those launch files are below.

 #### MavROS to Pixhawk ####

+To launch the MavROS node connected to the physical Pixhawk 4, use the `mavros_pixhawk.launch` file:

 ```sh
 cd ~/catkin_ws/